Skip to main content

 Courses

 Students must register for 6 credit hours during summer term.
-Possible courses include:
+Possible courses include (others are also possible based on student interest and consultation with the directors):

 LING 110—Introduction to Human Languages (3 credit hours)